SummaryRead the full fact sheet

 Do you have all the information you need?

 There’s a lot of information available about immunisation, and it’s easy for people to feel overwhelmed or not know where to start.

 Don’t be afraid to ask your GP or clinic nurse if you’re unsure.
-If you have young children, maternal and child health nurses, or paediatricians can also help.
+If you have young children, a maternal and child health nurse, or paediatrician can also help.